-Nine veteran Cincinnati sports journalists from print and broadcast media have been chosen for the 2024 class of the Greater Cincinnati Journalism Hall of Fame.
-They will be inducted at a gala at Great American Ball Park’s Bally Sports Club.
+Nine veteran Cincinnati sports journalists from print and broadcast media were chosen for the 2024 class of the Greater Cincinnati Journalism Hall of Fame.

-The ceremony is being held in conjunction with the 2024 Excellence In Journalism contest awards.
+The ceremony on Sept.
+16 was held in conjunction with the 2024 Excellence In Journalism contest awards.
 Both programs are sponsored by the Greater Cincinnati Professional Chapter of the Society of Professional Journalists (SPJ.)

 WKRC-TV Executive Sports Producer